 The VOC and RSC Gas Chromatographs (GCs) are operational and collecting data at the Bertha Ganter - Fort McKay AMS.
 The GCs are complex equipment that currently require continual maintenance.
 Once full implementation and testing is complete, the semi-continuous gas chromatograph monitoring will be included as part of the long-term active air monitoring network.
-This quarter the WBEA purchased a backup instrument for both the VOC and RSC GC which will be setup at the WBEA Centre.
+Last quarter, the WBEA purchased backup instruments for both the VOC and RSC GC.
+These were setup at the WBEA Centre.